jackc/surus/README.md

 Surus extends ActiveRecord with PostgreSQL specific functionality.
 It includes hstore and array serializers and helper scopes.
-It also includes a helper to control PostgreSQL synchronous commit behavior
+It also includes a helper to control PostgreSQL synchronous commit behavior.

 # Installation

     gem install surus

-    or add to your Gemfile
+Or add to your Gemfile.

     gem 'surus'